-- A. Areas of commitment: The Safe School Planning Committee recognizes and commends the staff and administration for the following conditions and programs at Central Union High School which have positively affected the physical and/or psychological well being of all persons on campus as it relates to the general atmosphere or spirit of the school: - The subject of Harassment as part of the Health Education Curriculum. - The establishment of Conflict Resolution Sessions. - The establishment of Behavior Intervention Plans for cases of harassment. - The yearly visitations of the School Psychologist, School Resource Officer and Assistant Principal to (9 - 10 grades) / Physical Education classes to discuss Harassment. - The yearly visitations of the School Resource Officer by teacher request, on an as needed basis to discuss Harassment. - The immediate removal of Graffiti that is in the nature of Harassment. - School and Community Resources to give presentations to "at promise" students. - "No Contact" agreements for students. - "Attendance / Behavior" agreements for students. - Cyberbullying and Online Safety Presentations by Law Enforcement to 9 10 grade Physical Education Classes. - Link Crew presentations in Advisory Classes. - CUHSD website posts information / resources on bullying
+A. Areas of strength and growth: The SSPC recognizes and commends the staff and administration for the following conditions.
+These initiatives positively affected the physical and/or psychological well being of all persons on campus.

+- The subject of Harassment as part of the Health Education Curriculum. - Ongoing Conflict Resolution Sessions by Administration and counselors. - The establishment of Behavior Intervention Plans for cases of harassment. - The yearly video during advisory class in August to discuss school rules and harassment to students. - The yearly visitations of the Assistant Principal / Counselor / Mental Health Tech by teacher request, on an as needed basis to discuss Harassment. - The immediate removal of Graffiti that is in the nature of Harassment. - School and Community Resources to give presentations to "at promise" students and At Promise Academy students. - "No Contact" agreements for students as an intervention. - "Attendance / Behavior" agreements for students. - Cyberbullying and Online Safety Presentations by Law Enforcement to 9 10 grade classes. - Link Crew weekly presentations in 9th grade Advisory Classes. - Spartan Bucks are awarded to students who demonstrate positive Spartan behaviors. - ARC Afterschool Program assists with Social Emotional Learning programs and events. - Threat Assessment Student Support Plans - Behavior Support Plans for Students - Student Safety Support Plans for Students - CATAPULT Anonymous Reporting on the CUHS website - Counselor of the Day (School counselor available to speak with students as walk ins) - CUHSEL offers group SEL activities to students during advisory. - CUHSEL offers a weekly SEL activity to teachers / to teach an activity during Advisory class.